-Some years ago, as I was beginning to sort through the wreckage of my life, I received a phone call in the middle of the night.
+Some years ago, as I was beginning to pick up the pieces of my life, I received a phone call in the middle of the night.
 An old and dear friend called to tell me that a former lover was on her deathbed at a nearby hospital.
-I’ll never forget her words.
-She said, “Eddie, I know you and Jasmine did a lot of fucked up shit to each other, but she’s not expected to last the weekend.
+I’ll never forget her words, she said, “Eddie, I know you and Jasmine did a lot of fucked up shit to each other, but she’s not expected to last the weekend.
 If you have anything you want to tell her, now is the time.
 They’re giving her last rites as we speak.”

-I thanked my friend and as I put down the phone, I didn’t know what to do.
+I thanked my friend and as I put down the phone in shock, I realized I didn’t know what to do.
 Here was someone who had caused me great pain, who had been the object of numerous homicidal fantasies, who now was dying.
-As I thought of her, it was hard for me to feel the old resentment and anger without a pang of conscience.
+But as I thought of her it was hard for me to feel the old resentment and anger without a pang of conscience.
 After all, I thought, I was equally cruel to her.
 I decided then that I would visit her that very moment.

-As I began to get dressed (it was about 2 am), I realized I had several reservations.
+As I began to get dressed (it was about 2 am), it dawned on me that I had more than one reservation.
 Her family wasn’t too fond of me.
 In fact, the joke was that they wouldn’t even mention my name, and when they did, they whispered my last name as if actually calling my given name aloud would evoke me.
 So, in essence, in that family anyway, I was something of a persona non grata, to put it lightly.

-That Serenity Prayer actually does come in handy, folks.
+That Serenity Prayer?
+Actually does come in handy sometimes, folks.
 LOL!

 As I rode the bus to the hospital, my mind kept coming up with various scenarios: the mother would curse me, I would make a personal family tragedy worse, or my presence would only magnify the pain.

-Honestly, I didn’t know what the fuck to do, but something told me to take her hand.
-Then I bent over and whispered to her, telling her how sorry I was for the things I did to her and how we hurt each other; that I was now living a good life free of my destructive patterns and active addiction.
+Honestly, I didn’t know what the fuck to do.
+I mean, what the fuck do you do in such a situation?
+But something told me to take her hand.
+And as I touched her hand I bent over and whispered to her, telling her how sorry I was for the things I did to her and how we hurt each other; that I was now living a good life free of my destructive patterns and active addiction.
 Her hands felt cold so I rubbed my hands together to generate heat and warmed her hands.
 I kept this up -- talking to the unconscious Jasmine and warming her hands, and then her face, her arms, etc.